-With summer winding down in Holdrege, now is a great time to get a kick start on air conditioner maintenance.
+With summer coming to an end in Holdrege, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be blocked with dirt and debris from your yard.
-This accumulation can reduce your unit’s efficiency and cause it to break down.
-Or make it wear out more quickly.
+If you haven’t taken care of it this year, it could be blocked with dust and yard waste.
+This collection can limit your unit’s efficiency and cause it to malfunction.
+Or require replacement sooner.

-We advise having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally maintained once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians locate and take care of slight issues before they develop into costly problems.
+Consistent AC maintenance also helps our technicians discover and handle minor issues before they become expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do by yourself between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your equipment once you’ve cleaned it.
+Select a temperate day to wash your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money